-Students may be absent from school due to an emergency that impacts both the school and students' residential community as stated in E.C. § 46390.
-Emergency events can include a natural disaster, a major safety hazard, and/or State of emergency or strike involving transportation to students provided by a non-school entity.
+Students may be absent from school due to an emergency, such as fire, flood, impassable roads, epidemic, or other emergency that impacts the school or if the school is closed for a part of a term by order of a city or county board of health or of the State Board of Health as stated in E.C. § 46390.
+Emergency events can also include those related to war as stated in E.C. § 41422.
 This event may result in having absences greater than 10% of the school's enrollment.
 If a mass absence affects the District as a whole, the District will distribute appropriate guidelines for documentation and response.